Previous Page Next Page

 3171 Non-FPS Criminal Matter Referred to Law

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

-The intake specialist completes an I&R Non-FPS Criminal Matter Referred to Law when a report is about a situation in Texas that includes criminal activity that threatens the health or safety of a child or adult, but that is not included in a report sent to one or more of the following:
+The intake specialist completes an I&R Non-FPS Criminal Matter Referred to Law when SWI receives a report about a situation in Texas that includes criminal activity and the report is not being sent to a DFPS program, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), HHSC Provider Investigations (PI), or another Texas agency.

 If the I&R Non-FPS Criminal Matter Referred to Law involves any mention of human trafficking in Texas, the intake specialist notifies all of the following:

-• Any local law enforcement agencies with criminal jurisdiction.
+• Any local law enforcement agencies with criminal jurisdiction

-See 2670 Law Enforcement Notification.
+See 2670 Law Enforcement Notification (LEN).

 3171.1 When Not to Use the I&R Non-FPS Criminal Matter Referred to Law

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 3172 Referred to HHSC

-SWI Policy and Procedures February 2023
+SWI Policy and Procedures May 2026

-Facilities and Services under the Jurisdiction of HHSC
+3172.1 Facilities and Services under the Jurisdiction of Health and Human Services Commission (HHSC)

 • Health facilities, including the following: